 None.
 N.B.
-Students who take this course as an elective have to make sure they possess the required minimal knowledge in economics and quantitative methods.
+Students who take this course as an elective are strongly advised to make sure they possess the required minimal knowledge in economics and quantitative methods.
 No distinction will be made between MScECON students and others in terms of evaluation criteria.